confio/ts-relayer/spec/keys.md

 - `--mnemonic` - this must contain a BIP39 mnemonic phrase
 - `--key-file` - this must contain a path to a file which contains only a BIP39 mnemonic phrase
+- `--interactive` or `-i` - must be run in a tty by an operator.
+Will read the mnemonic from stdin.
+  For those who never want this to hit disk.

-If both flags are present, then the mnemonic phrase will take precidence.
+If multiple flags are present, precedence is `interactive`, `mnemonic`, then `key-file`.
 However, the standard lookup order still applies, so `--key-file` will be used over `RELAYER_MNEMONIC` variable.